HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ![Model steps](/images/readme_images/pipeline_steps.png)

-with the following features used: OverallQual, TotalBsmtSF, 2ndFlrSF and GarageArea.
+With the following features used: OverallQual, TotalBsmtSF, 2ndFlrSF and GarageArea.
 Becuase they were the 4 most important features to the pipeline out of all the features and once we only used them we did not see a big drop in the R2 score of the model.

 ![Important features](/images/readme_images/Feature_importance.png)